Introduction to the tips and tricks section

-On this page all tips and tricks to make easy use of the stock data analysis provided by StoCoto.com are collected.
-New ones will be added based on changes made to the stock comparison tool, data that has been added or questions from our users that have been answered.
+On this page all the tips and tricks that make use of the stock data analysis much easier are collected into one place.
+New tips will be added based on new insights and uses, changes made to the stock comparison tool, data that has been added or questions from our users that have been answered.

 Tip 1: Comparing volatility to price change